NautilusTrader

 From the Nautech Systems package index

-The Nautech Systems package index (packages.nautechsystems.io) is PEP-503 compliant and hosts both stable and development binary wheels for nautilus_trader.
+The Nautech Systems package index (packages.nautechsystems.io) complies with PEP-503 and hosts both stable and development binary wheels for nautilus_trader.
 This enables users to install either the latest stable release or pre-release versions for testing.

 Stable wheels